- Metamucil or psyllium fiber is an effective treatment for gastrointestinal problems in dogs such as constipation and diarrhea.

 In some ways, a dog’s digestive system is much like a human’s.
 Dogs can develop problems with constipation and diarrhea, leaving owners worrying over their furry friends.
 Helping your dog get relief from these digestive system woes is essential for protecting his health and keeping him comfortable.

-If your dog has irregular bowel movements, it is important to take action and find the cause.
-Dogs can suffer from diarrhea and constipation.
+If I find my dog having irregular bowel movements, I immediately take action and look for the cause.
+My dogs have had their fair share of diarrhea and constipation.
 When constipation strikes, fiber supplements like Metamucil can help.
 But, are these supplements safe?
 When should you give your dog Metamucil?
+Read below as I go over the answers to these questions.

 What Is Metamucil?